Mehuge/ddb/README.md

 `hash-v4` is `hash-v3` with compression.
 I suppose I could have called it `hash-v3-compressed`!
 As files are stored in the file system gzipped (zlib).
 As files are copied out of or hashed they are decompressed using gunzip (zlib).
 This compression is handled inline using streams, so adds very little overhead in terms of performance.

+`hash-v5` changes the bucket system to use the more simple, and human readable, first 2 / 2 characters from the hash as the bucket folder names, so for example in v4 we might have `a7/24/aabbccddeeff...` in v5 that becomes `aa/bb/ccddeeff...`.
+It then becomes easy to take a hash from one of the backup lists and map it to a files.db path by simply adding two / characters, making it easy to manually extract files from the backup.

 **Todo:**

 - [x] filesystem cleanup (remove files in the file system no longer referenced by any increment)